Rickcau/ai-rag-intent-blazor/Readme.md

 # api-ai-rag-intent-blazor

 ## Summary
 In this example we leverage a Blazor Web App as the front which leverages our Azure Function for AI Chat Services.
-Big thanks to Bill Reiss for the Blazor App.
-We will continue to update the app with additional features.
+Big thanks to Bill Reiss for the Blazor App (Web Assembly).
+We will also be adding a Blazor Server Side Web App and additional features over time.

 ## Goal
 The goal is to provide a super simple UI (somthing other than React, NextJS or others), hence is why we decided on Blazor.
 We will make use of **Intent Recognition** in conjunction with RAG (Retreval Augmentation Generation) using Semantic Kernel (1.4.0) an Isolated Azure Function as well as Speech Service.
 It leverages all the common patterns e.g. dependecy injection, SK Plugins/Functions, AutoInvoke etc.